| | | | | |

 Final Thoughts

 Choosing the right F1 cockpit comes down to three main factors: budget, available space, and how serious you are about sim racing.
-If you’re just getting started, the PlaySeat Formula or ASR 3 offer brilliant value without compromising on the essential F1 driving position.
-For those ready to invest in a long-term solution, the PlaySeat Formula Intelligence or ASR Pro deliver professional-grade performance that’ll handle whatever you throw at them.
+If you’re just getting started, the TREQ Formula Rig and SimXPro FR offer brilliant value without compromising on the essential F1 driving position.
+For the committed driver ready to invest in a long-term solution, the PlaySeat Formula Intelligence and the new Sim-Lab Mercedes AMG Petronas F1 cockpit are the two rigs with genuine real-team co-design behind them – that’s the closest you’ll get to authentic F1 ergonomics this side of an FIA licence.

 Remember, the cockpit is just one part of the equation.
 Factor in your wheel, pedals, and display setup when budgeting.
 And don’t forget – even the best cockpit won’t make you faster, but it will make those long practice sessions more comfortable and immersive.